iDataist/Deploy-a-Content-Management-System-to-Azure/README.md

     ```
     zsh webapp.zsh
     ```
 6. Login with the admin credentials (Username: admin, Password: pass) or Microsoft credentials and interact with the websites.
+The logging is configured in the [__init__.py](https://github.com/iDataist/Deploy-a-Content-Management-System-to-Azure/blob/main/FlaskWebProject/__init__.py) script and the login function of the [view.py](https://github.com/iDataist/Deploy-a-Content-Management-System-to-Azure/blob/main/FlaskWebProject/views.py)
 ![](output/posts.png)
 ![](output/sqldb-posts.png)
-7. Check the logging info for valid and invalid login attempts.
+7. Check the log for valid and invalid login attempts.
 ![](output/log-in-successfully.png)
 ![](output/invalid-login.png)